 Since the department does not require these, there is no "official" student TA evaluation form.
-However, the Center for Teaching Development has provided some ready-made forms that you may like.
+However, the Teaching and Learning Commons has provided some ready-made forms that you may like.
 Of course, you can also make your own.
 I recommend that you pass these out on the last day or so of section, and give the students about 5 or 10 minutes to fill them out while you wait outside the room.
 Have one student collect and seal the evals in an envelope, and promise to the students that you won't open the envelope until after the final is graded.
 You're more likely to get candid responses this way.
 Note that these evals are yours to keep.
 If you can amass a reasonable stack of good ones after a few years, you'll be in good shape to ask for a teaching letter, or apply for various awards or positions within the department.

 Faculty Evaluations (required)

 Department policy stipulates that the instructor of every course for which you TA complete a departmental TA evaluation of your performance at the conclusion of every quarter.
 These records are kept permanently in your student file for future reference by faculty and administration.